wso2/docs-is/en/docs/learn/xacml-sample-policy-6.md

-# Writing XACML policies in WSO2 Identity Server - 7
+# XACML Sample Policy - 6

-This article addresses the following authorization requirements.
+This topic demonstrates an example of a XACML policy that addresses the following authorization requirements.

 1. The operations `         getVersion1        ` and
 `         getVersion2        ` in the service "http://localhost:8280/services/Customers" should be accessed by any